IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 There are three valid configurations or modes for authenticating users to Dataverse:

-- Local only (also known as "builtin").
+- Local only (also known as "builtin" or "Username/Email").
 - Both local and remote (Shibboleth and/or OAuth).
 - Remote (Shibboleth and/or OAuth) only.